 In Chinese, the term chopsticks is “kuàizi” (筷子).
 The first character (筷) means “quick” (快) and has “bamboo” radical (⺮).

-Traditional Food in China – There is an endless list of incredible traditional Chinese dishes but what are the best?
-Here’s the top 10 for 2021 you’ll love.
+Traditional Food in China // There is an endless list of incredible Chinese dishes but what are the best?
+Here’s the top 10 you simply cannot miss.

 So Why Do Chinese Eat with chopsticks?

 After all, Chinese used chopsticks first because this utensil came from ancient people of the Middle Kingdom nearly 6000 years ago.

 Secondly, Confucius, one of the most influential people in Chinese history, positively enhanced the usage of the chopsticks.